Noi-Git/personal_fin/README.md

 ** Step 1 ** clone or download project from the repo

-** Step 2 ** at the root of the folder - run npm install to install all dependencies use for server
+** Step 2 ** at the root of the server folder - run npm install to install all dependencies use for server

-** Step 3 ** navigate to client folder - run npm install to install all dependencies use for React client
+** Step 3 ** navigate to the root of client folder - run npm install to install all dependencies use for React client

 #### Config environment variables for server